Is Carvana Co (CVNA) Too Good to Be True? A Comprehensive Analysis of a Potential Value Trap

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.

 Carvana Co is an e-commerce platform for buying and selling used cars.
 The company derives revenue from used vehicle sales, wholesale vehicle sales and other sales and revenues.
-The other sales and revenues include sales of loans originated and sold in securitization transactions or to financing partners, commissions received on VSCs and sales of GAP waiver coverage.
 The foundation of the business is retail vehicle unit sales.
 This drives the majority of the revenue and allows the company to capture additional revenue streams associated with financing, VSCs, auto insurance and GAP waiver coverage, as well as trade-in vehicles.

 Carvana Co's Low Altman Z-Score: A Breakdown of Key Drivers